vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/collections.md

 ---
 ### Collection returns 'No collection result was found'

-`mp-test` runs a series of validations test after collection; if the collection has no results, then each validation step will report the result as missing.
+`mp-test` runs a series of validations test after a collection; if the collection has no results, then each validation step will report the result as missing.
-When a collection result is missing, it usually means an error occurred during collection, but the Adapter handled the error.
+When a collection result is missing, it usually means an error occurred during a collection, but the Adapter handled the error.
 When the Adapter handles an error, the response contains an error message; The console displays the error message.
 For example:

 === "Python Integration SDK"